eclipse-openj9/openj9-docs/docs/xshareclasses.md

         - The VM changes the memory protection of any partially filled pages to read/write.
         - The VM adds the data to the cache.
         - The VM changes the memory protection of any partially filled pages to read only.
     - `all`: This value ensures that all the cache pages are protected, including the header.

-    : <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** Specifying `all` has a negative impact on performance.
-You should specify `all` only for problem diagnosis and not for production.
-Specifying values `partialpagesonstartup` or `onfind` can also have a negative impact on performance when the cache is being populated.
-There is no further impact when the cache is full or no longer being modified.
+See Note.
     - `partialpagesonstartup`: This value causes the VM to protect partially filled pages during startup as well as after the startup phase.
 This value is available only on Linux and Windows systems.
     - `onfind`: When this option is specified, the VM protects partially filled pages when it reads new data in the cache that is added by another VM.
 This option is available only on Linux and Windows systems.
     - `nopartialpages`: Use this value to turn off the protection of partially filled pages.
 This value is available only on Linux and Windows systems.
     - `none`: Specifying this value disables the page protection.

+  : <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** Specifying `all` has a negative impact on performance.
+You should specify `all` only for problem diagnosis and not for production.
+Specifying values `partialpagesonstartup` or `onfind` can also have a negative impact on performance when the cache is being populated.
+There is no further impact when the cache is full or no longer being modified.

 ### `modified`